5 steps to protect your home from rodents this fall

 Between the potential health issues and possible damage to your home, the last thing you want to hear is the scurrying of little rodent feet in your walls or attic.
-Luckily, there are steps you can take that will help keep those critters out.
+Luckily, there are rodent control steps you can take that will help keep those critters out.

 Block possible points of entry

 Be aware of any holes or cracks in the exterior of your home.
 You may think a small hole is too narrow for a rat to squeeze through, but a rat may think differently — and may even gnaw the hole wider!
 A full-grown rat can enter your home through a hole about the size of a quarter, and a mouse only needs an opening measuring one-fourth of an inch.
 Properly seal any openings you find to help prevent rodents from wriggling their way into your house.